0no-co/gql.tada/website/guides/persisted-documents.md

 need to change when the document changes.

-Since it's tedious to manually generate hashes for a GraphQL document and to keep track of when it changes, `@0no-co/graphqlsp` has to mechanisms to deal with hashed document IDs:
+Since it's tedious to manually generate hashes for a GraphQL document and to keep track of when it changes, the TypeScript plugin has to mechanisms to help us with hashed document IDs:

-- provides a **code action** that generates a SHA256 hash of your document
+- it provides a **code action** that generates a SHA256 hash of your document
-- warns you if this SHA256 hash needs to be updated
+- a **diagnostic** warns you if this SHA256 hash needs to be updated

-The code action will be offered once you have defined a `graphql.persisted()` call and when activated, it will replace the current document ID passed to the call.
+The code action will be reported to your editor once you have defined a `graphql.persisted()` call.
+When activated, it will replace the current document ID passed to the call with a new hash.
 In our example above, we'd end up with the following code after:

 ```ts
 const persistedQuery = graphql.persisted(